 These include the ability of Bacopa monnieri to attenuate the cognitive decrements caused by the muscarinic antagonist scopolamine, potentially via AChE inhibition, and analgesic properties that can be blocked by the opioid receptor antagonist naloxone, suggesting interactions with the opioid system.
 It also attenuates the anterograde amnesia caused by diazepam and reverses epilepsy associated with GABAergic dysregulation.
 Both of the latter effects suggest the modulation of GABAergic function.

 However, despite these indications of potential modes of action, the precise mechanism remains unknown.
-For instance, as yet, no direct receptor interactions have been identified, and all of the above phenomena may be downstream consequences of modulation of an unidentified system.
+For instance, no direct receptor interactions have been identified, and all of the above phenomena may be downstream consequences of modulation of an unidentified system.
 Of course, one possibility is that they all reflect adaptogenic effects.